corrot/music-project-test/README.md

-you should've already noticed there's a freaky little file called .gitignore that mofo contains information about which folders to be excluded from the project in other words, fucking put the name of the fucking folder here if you don't fucking want to fucking waste shit tones of fucking space, bitch!! in other words, if you have a large file that you want to send manually, you should put it in the folder called "res"
+you should've already noticed there's a freaky little file called .gitignore that mofo contains information about which folders to be excluded from the project in other words, fucking put the fucking name of the fucking folder here if you don't fucking want to fucking waste shit tones of fucking space, bitch!! in other words, if you have a large file that you want to send manually, you should put it in the folder called "res" (which is already included in .gitignore :P)